Part one of two on how to be a standout LaunchCode apprenticeship candidate.

 Top Tip: We always want to see your stuff.
 Don’t tell us how you learned Django, SHOW us how you learned Django and used it in your project!

-Very simply, here we are looking for a candidate to show their ability to learn new material in a concise and efficient way.
+Very simply, we are looking for candidates to show their ability to learn new material in a concise and efficient way.
 For example, you just took a course on Spring-MVC.
 A great way to demonstrate your newfound knowledge of Spring would be to implement Spring into a new project.

 Top Tip: We love seeing your GitHub account.
 Adding your GitHub account to your application can help us review your code and provide you with the best advice possible on steps forward.